-J. Lindsey Embrey Engineering is a 56,732-square foot facility constructed for the Bobby B. Lyle School of Engineering at 3101 Dyer Street on the SMU Campus in Dallas, TX.
+J. Lindsay Embrey Engineering is a 56,732 square foot facility constructed for the Bobby B. Lyle School of Engineering located at 3101 Dyer Street on the SMU Campus in Dallas, Texas.
 The building was designed and constructed with the goal of achieving LEED Gold.
-Not only was it the first LEED building completed on the SMU main campus, but it was the first LEED Gold building on a campus in the State of Texas.
+Not only was the facility the first LEED building completed on the SMU main campus, it was the first LEED Gold building on a campus in the State of Texas.

 The project achieved 42 points under LEED NC 2.2.

 The project reached substantial completion on July 11, 2006.